 Time seemed to stand still.
 We strolled around the island (take a hat, water and sunblock) in an hour or two, enjoyed excellent and imaginative fresh, mostly seafood based meals at the restaurant at the main lodge, scuba dived off the coral reef after motoring through pods of dolphins, and enjoyed sundowners at the top of the old colonial lighthouse.

 Fanjove Private Island is an upmarket, exclusive lodge, yet boasts rates that are very reasonable, especially when compared to Safari Lodge rates and rates of other private islands off the coast of Tanzania.
-We found the scuba diving to be good although the equipment was a little dated.
 The coral reefs seemed in pristine condition, boasting a colourful array of hard and soft corals.
 The privacy and seclusion at our private Banda was unparalleled.
 Management was enthusiastic and friendly.
-Activities are varied, including kayaking, fishing, snorkeling, scuba diving, dolphin excursions, Dhow sailing, and sand bank excursions.
+Activities are varied, including kayaking, fishing, snorkelling, scuba diving, dolphin excursions, Dhow sailing, and sand bank excursions.
 Birding is excellent too.
 Sea Turtles come here to nest!
 We explored the caves in the cliffs at low tide and much of the rest of the small island, including the mangrove swamp, at our leisure.

 Fanjove Private Island: Quick Facts

 - About 40 minutes by small plane from Dar es Salaam to Songo Songo, then an hour by Dhow (or 20 min by speedboat) to Fanjove Private Island

 - Private, secluded, perfect for honeymooners, children that don’t require too much supervision, and anyone who wants some peace and quiet in an idyllic environment